Symphony No. 73 (Haydn)

 The Symphony No. 73 in D major, Hoboken 1/73, is a symphony by Joseph Haydn composed in 1782.
 It is often known by the subtitle La chasse due to the hunting horn calls in the final movement, a popular trope in eighteenth century music.

-Movements
+Music

-The symphony is scored for flute, two oboes, bassoon, two horns and strings.
+The symphony is scored for flute, two oboes, bassoon, two horns, and strings.
 Some versions also include two trumpets and timpani which appear only in the Finale.